-To give you an idea of how long Rega has been making audio products, its first turntable – the Planet – was launched when Led Zeppelin's Houses Of The Holy was top of the UK album chart.
+To give you an idea of how long Rega has been making audio products, its first record player – the Planet – was launched when Led Zeppelin's Houses Of The Holy was top of the UK album chart.
 Two years after that, in April 1975, the British manufacturer released the original Planar as a limited run of just 200 units.
 With its distinctive wooden edging and eye-catching aluminium platter, it looked every bit as good as it sounded.

 Thirty-five years and several turntables later, Rega unveiled the Planar I (£249/$345/€293) – an entry-level budget turntable that harked back to that 1975 conception both in terms of its clean aesthetic and its impressive performance.
 In the decade since, this manual, belt-drive vinyl-spinner has been refined on a number of occasions, and the latest version boasts a handmade RB110 tonearm with precision bearings, an EBLT belt and a striking new matte finish.